koczadly/csgo-gsi/README.md

 # CSGO-GSI
 ## About
-A Java library for retrieving live game information from Counter-Strike: Global Offensive.
+A Java library for retrieving real-time game information and statistics from Counter-Strike: Global Offensive using its built-in *game state integration* service.

-This project is currently a work in progress, although most features are already implemented.
+This project is in active development, although has already been tested and should provide full functionality.

 ## Features
 This library provides 3 main features:
-- Automatic location of the Steam and game directories
+- Automated location of the Steam and game directories
-- The creation of game state configurations
+- The creation of game state service configurations
 - A server which listens for updates and parses the state details

 ## Usage